 What Causes Moldy Furniture?

+So what causes mold on furniture?
 Mold is caused by moisture.
 Whether it is water from a leak or moisture from humidity, once your furniture is exposed to moisture, mold can develop and spread.

 The more obvious cause of mold on furniture is water damage from a leak, flood or other water intrusion.
 If water damaged contents and furniture are not properly dried out (if effective dry out is even possible) and cleaned, the residual moisture locked in the porous fibers will eventually allow mold to development.
 Wet furniture (that stays wet) gets moldy, plain and simple.
 If you have mold on your stuff following a water incident, it is pretty easy to track the causation and figure out why everything is moldy.